fsoubelet/toychain/docs/Getting_Started.md

 ## Installation

-There are two possible methods for installing and running toychain: either as a Python package with [pip][pip], or as a [Docker][docker] image.
+There are two possible methods for installing and running toychain: either as a Python package with [pip], or as a [Docker] image.

 ### With pip